Tinkerforge/doc/source/Hardware/Bricks/IMU_Brick.rst

  .. note:: Coming soon!

-  Currently no API or special documentation exists for direct programming.
+  An API and documentation for direct on device programming (comparable to arduino) is planned.
-  You can use our firmware as startingpoint for your own modifications.
+  You can however already use our firmware as a starting point for your own modifications (C knowledge required).

 ..
   .. csv-table::